Site icon Circuit Ideas for You

 This forms the oscillator coil L1.

-When a battery powered portable broadcast band radio is brought close, it acts as a detector and amplifier.
+When a battery powered portable broadcast band radio is brought close it acts as a detector and amplifier.

 The radio detects variations in frequency caused by the metal detector and emits a loud signal.

-Set the radio initially to a local station.
+One should set the radio initially to a local station.

 Adjust capacitor C1 to observe a low frequency beat or chirp indicating successful calibration.